ajs17/memills/content/people/mills-edward-hallock-1819-family/scratch.md

 TRANSCRIPTIONS

-From book labelled "CONGREGATIONAL CHURCH 1868-1933 Minutes of meetings & Membership"
+From book labelled "CONGREGATIONAL CHURCH 1868-1933 Minutes of Meetings & Membership"

 Different entries are separated by "---".(Book contains handwritten founding document of Congregational Church of Motts Corners!
 Book appears to have been rebound at least once as the binding covers handwritten text.)